vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_examples.md

   scan_interval: 900
 {% endraw %}
 ```

-Use a Markdown card to present the news.
+Use a Markdown card to present the news on the dashboard.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io